America: The Reality (Shit-)Show

 Feminists don't tell reporters investigating one's husband's sexual misconduct, "Who's going to find out.
 These women are trash.
 Nobody's going to believe them."
 Feminists don't defend their sexual predator husbands by demeaning their prey.
 Feminists don't label a 23-year-old, star-crossed and severely manipulated intern named Monica Lewinsky a "narcissistic loony toon."
 Hillary heralded her efforts for women's rights while playing dutiful wife to her husband’s infidelities.
 Hell, she married a president before running to be one.
 What if she had proclaimed her utter disdain and proudly, deservedly marched toward and secured a state or national congressional race as Hillary Rodham, decades ago?
 Would that not have amped up her gender to volume 11, perhaps even awakened the bully-male populace to the fact that its unjust dominance would (thankfully) be a thing of the past?
 Clinton is no pioneer feminist.
 Standing by one's man is not courageous.
 Men have failed to stand by women since the dawn of time.
 Why would they?
 Women only bare babies, manage the majority of parental affairs and domestic affairs, balance the home-work life far more frequently and adeptly, and represent the greater share of the population.
 And they do so for a fraction of wages, opportunities, recognition and respect.
 Boo-hoo, right, boys?

 Clinton best sums herself thusly, "... you need both a public and a private position."
 No, Hillary, you don't.
+This is why we are where we are with Beltway bullshit.
 And while some, like Bill Maher, believe this to be entirely unimportant and representative of the entire lot of us, he is not only sorely mistaken, he conveniently forgot to address the context in which she said what she said.
-Hillary is about to get the alarm code to the Oval office in a couple of days, and that's because she has a lifetime's worth of public and private positions, flips and flops, U-turns and switchbacks based on their yield of personal power and profitability at one particular moment or another.

 As John Kerry, the man who now occupies Hillary's former role at State, said not long ago, "When we don't advance and live up to our own rhetoric and standards, we set a terrible message of duplicity and hypocrisy."